 The Bogong Project lies within the Lachlan Fold Belt, a major geological province which also hosts the world-class copper deposits Cadia-Ridgeway (owned by Newcrest Mining) and Northparkes (owned by China Molybdenum Co Ltd).
-The project covers an area of 53 km2, and is located close to modern infrastructure only ~18km from the township of Tumut.
+DevEx has identified significant near surface, broad copper intercepts supporting the potential for a substantial copper-gold discovery.

-The project is located 60km south east of DevEx’s nearby Junee Project, further strengthening the Company’s newly diversified focus and regional holding.
+The project covers an area of 53 km2, and is located close to modern infrastructure only ~18km from the township of Tumut, New South Wales.
+Bogong is located 60km south east of DevEx’s nearby Junee Project, further strengthening the Company’s newly diversified focus and regional holding.

 Please refer to ASX Announcement – ‘Copper-Gold Targets Identified at Bogong Project, NSW – 22 May 2018’ for full details.